 If you would like to learn more about how your credit score may be affected by an auto title loan, then please continue reading this informational article.
 However, if you have already decided that you do want to apply for a car title loan, then fill out our online application on our homepage right away.
 You will hear from one of our customer representatives shortly after applying.

 Thirty-five percent of your credit score is made up by your payment history.
 Thirty percent is your credit utilization.
-Fifteen percent is the length of your credit history while your credit mix and your new credit makes up ten percent each.
-Getting a title loan would have the greatest impact on the payment history percentage of you credit score.
+Fifteen percent is the length of your credit history while your credit mix and your new credit make up ten percent each.
+Getting a title loan would have the greatest impact on the payment history percentage of your credit score.

 If you pay off your title loan every month and on time, according to the terms set up by the lender at the beginning of the loan, then your payment history will start to look significantly better.
 Since the payment history takes up such a big chunk in determining your credit score, your credit score will automatically begin to improve as you continue to pay down the loan.
 If you plan out your payments and budget wisely then a title loan has great potential to give you a far better credit score than you had to begin with.